nightbot/docs/commands/variables/leagueoflegends.md

 /*
-Title: League of Legends
+Title: LeagueOfLegends
 */

-You can use the League of Legends variable to create commands that display rank information for a summoner name.
+You can use the LeagueOfLegends variable to create commands that display rank information for a summoner name.

 ## Usage